-Knowing if your training program is having a positive effect on relevant KPIs, and are helping move your company toward its business goals, is a good thing.
+Knowing if your training program is having a positive effect on relevant KPIs, and is helping move your company toward its business goals, is a good thing.

 Here we go.